SabakiHQ/Shudan/docs/README.md

 }
 ~~~

-Also override Shudan's default CSS variables to adjust the colors:
+Also override Shudan's default CSS custom properties to adjust the colors:

 ~~~css
 .shudan-goban {